-Some conflicts become heated as levels of anger and frustration rise.
+Some conflicts become heated as levels of frustration rise.
 Rather than speaking assertively, partners begin to accuse, criticize, or yell.
 Rather than listening actively, partners interrupt, belittle, and ignore.
 Physiologically, the “fight or flight” response is triggered as each person goes into a protection mode with little or no regard for their partner.
 In this state of escalation, it is not uncommon to say or do things we later regret.
 Moreover, it is nearly impossible to have a productive conversation leading to a mutually agreed-upon resolution.

 This is when a “timeout” can be beneficial.
 A timeout provides couples with an opportunity to cool down, identify their feelings and needs, and begin to think productively again about how to approach the issues they face.
 Remember that conflict is healthy, and all couples experience it.
 There is destructive conflict and constructive conflict.
 It will be beneficial, for your part, to purpose in your heart to be constructive.